deveshm/connormcgarr.github.io/_posts/2019-05-06-Admin-Express-0day.md

 The `calc.exe` shellcode I will be using is 16 bytes.
 Shortly, you will see why I chose a small payload for this demonstration.
 Also bear in mind, since we are encoding, there must be some decoding to execute.
 There will be approximately four to six lines of opcodes for every one line we need actually need to execute.
 This is why with a reverse shell, you would need to jump back into the buffer of A's to obtain a shell.
 Again, I will just demonstrate a small payload without the jump.
 This same technique applies to a normal shell.

-Let's begin with talking about the [LIFO](https://www.cs.cmu.edu/~adamchik/15-121/lectures/Stacks%20and%20Queues/Stacks%20and%20Queues.html) (Last In First Out) structure of the stack.
+Let's begin with talking about why we need to take into consideration the [LIFO](https://www.cs.cmu.edu/~adamchik/15-121/lectures/Stacks%20and%20Queues/Stacks%20and%20Queues.html) (Last In First Out) structure of the stack.